Farm, Agriculture & Agri-Business IMMIGRATION Lawyer Canada

 All Canadian farmers know that farm labour shortages are endemic throughout Canada.
 While Canada has established the Caribbean and Mexican Seasonal Agriculture Workers Program, that only covers a few countries, is by its very nature seasonal, and does not meet the needs of all Canadian farmers.
 Other established programs for temporary foreign farm workers may exist, but often don't meet the unique needs of particular farming operations.

-Our immigration law firm concentrates on assisting individual farms and groups of farmers in obtaining help outside the organized group foreign farm worker systems, including securing help of higher skills levels like farm managers, help for longer term durations, and help from countries possibly with specialized agriculture expertise that do not fall within the existing foreign worker agreements Canada has signed.
+Our immigration law firm concentrates on assisting individual farms and groups of farmers in obtaining help outside the organized group foreign farm worker systems, including securing help of higher skill levels like farm managers, help for longer term durations, and help from countries having specialized agriculture expertise that do not fall within the existing foreign worker agreements Canada has signed.

 The usual route for securing such help is to obtain a Labour Market Impact Assessment (LMIA), which includes demonstrating advertising that failed to attract qualified Canadians (advertising is already a requirement for other established farm worker programs).
 Because of the very technical requirements of the LMIA approval process, and later compliance process, our clients often find that using legal counsel is required rather than trying to do it themselves.

-The firm's Managing Lawyer Gordon S. Campbell resides on a farm and also practices farm, agriculture and agri-business law throughout Ontario.
+The firm also practices farm, agriculture and agri-business law throughout Ontario (see http://www.acmlawfirm.ca/farm-agriculture-agribusiness-lawyer-ontario).
+The firm's Managing Lawyer Gordon S. Campbell resides on a farm and has close connections with the Canadian farming community.
 The firm's farm immigration practice ranges across Canada.